YijianZhou/Match-and-Locate/README.md

 # Match-and-Locate
-input files maker
+Input files maker for M&L.
 Package Match-and-Locate (Zhang, 2014) is an immplementation of MFT in detecting micro-seismic events.
 This set of scripts is for preparing the input files for easier usage of M&L

 ./Trace

-  continuous waveforms, in the format of Trace/yyyymmdd/net.sta.chn call your database (which in our workstation is /data3) and copy into related folders, and run 'doall' to change the head file and filter the traces. in cmd: python mkTrace.py
+  continuous waveforms, in the format of Trace/yyyymmdd/net.sta.chn Call your database (which in our workstation is /data3) and copy into related folders, and run 'doall' to change the head file and filter the traces.

+  in cmd:

+      python mkTrace.py
       cd [/data1/zhouyj/ML]/Trace
       ./doall

 ./Template

-  templates for MFT, in the format of Template/yyyymmddhhmmss.ss/net.sta.chn run STA/LTA to get SNR info for selection (such as PSIRpicker, Li 2016), and run 'doall' to mark theoretical arrival time and filter the templates. in cmd: python mkTemp.py
+  templates for MFT, in the format of Template/yyyymmddhhmmss.ss/net.sta.chn Run STA/LTA to get SNR info for selection (such as PSIRpicker, Li 2016), and run 'doall' to mark theoretical arrival time and filter the templates.

+  in cmd:

+      python mkTemp.py
       cd [/data1/zhouyj/ML]/Template
       ./doall

 ./exML